 Impact of Funding on Community Health

-Funding plays a vital role in enhancing access to dental care for vulnerable populations in Colorado.
+Funding plays a vital role in expanding access to dental care for vulnerable populations across Colorado.

 Enhancing Access to Care